 Ecuador October 2019

-  As many of you have heard there are strikes going on in Ecuador.
-In a nutshell the government has

-  been subsidizing the cost of fuel giving a false economy to millions of people and businesses.

-  Politicians will promise anything to get elected and as always happens (Think Venezuela, Egypt,

-  Greece, etc) the government finally runs out of other peoples money and is forced to stop the

-  giveaway.
-So now Gas goes up 30% effecting taxi's, commuters and diesel goes up 50% killing

-  businesses especially truckers and buses.
+As many of you have heard, there are strikes going on in Ecuador.
+In a nutshell the government has been subsidizing the cost of fuel giving a false economy to millions of people and businesses.
+Politicians will promise anything to get elected and as this always happens (Think Venezuela, Egypt, Greece, etc) the government finally runs out of other peoples money and is forced to stop the giveaway.
+So now gas goes up 30% effecting taxis, commuters and diesel goes up 50% killing businesses especially truckers and buses.
 The city is at a standstill.
-We've seen this a half dozen

-  times since the 90's where workers go on strike and hold the city hostage.
+We've seen this a half dozen times since the 90's where workers go on strike and hold the city hostage.

 Strikes can last a few days or several weeks.
-These strikes are not like US strikes, they are much

-  more invasive and include piles of burning tires in the road at strategic intersections to interfere

-  as much as possible with travel patterns and to stop drivers ignoring the strike.
-There are

-  currently protests at the Presidential palace and protesters are throwing rocks and police are

-  throwing tear gas.
+These strikes are not like US strikes, they are much more invasive and include piles of burning tires in the road at strategic intersections to interfere as much as possible with travel patterns and to stop drivers ignoring the strike.
+There are currently protests at the Presidential palace and protesters are throwing rocks and police are throwing tear gas.
 It's an ugly situation.

 What does this mean for flowers?
 There are two likely impacts from the strike and removal of government subsidies.

 First, the strike.
 For the short term starting yesterday the flights from Ecuador are going to be few if any.
 Growers cannot get flowers to the airport because the roads are blocked.
 The new airport in Quito is outside of town, backed up against a mountain with 2 main roads coming into it from South and North.
 These are being blocked by protesters in an effort to disrupt business.